getbubblenow/bubble/docs/launch-node-from-local.md

 In the "Bubble Type" drop-down, ensure that "Fork Bubble" is selected.

+If you leave the "Fork Host" field blank, the system will assign a hostname for you.
-In the "Fork Host" field, enter the fully-qualified domain name (FQDN) that the Bubble will be known as.
+Or, you set the "Fork Host" to be the fully-qualified domain name (FQDN) that the Bubble will be known as.

 The FQDN has the form `host.net.domain`, where `host` and `net` identify the Bubble and can be whatever you want (at least 3 characters each), and `domain` is the domain that's been selected in the "Domain" field.